kitwalker12/kitwalker12.github.io/_posts/2017-06-22-nginx-s3-proxy.md

 In the nginx conf I made sure that all requests going to my-domain.com would get redirected to the maintenance page on S3.
 Also, as the assets (images/css/js) were stored in a folder next to the html file, those requests would need to be directed to the S3 asset path.
 I also added a directive to redirect to the nginx error page instead of the S3 Access Denied page in case a forbidden asset was accessed.

+Now all one needs to do is temporarily point the CNAME of the site URL from the beanstalk server to the EC2 Nginx Proxy server.

 [Here is the conf file](https://gist.github.com/kitwalker12/acb51edce10481a375d409175fbb31c3):

 {% gist acb51edce10481a375d409175fbb31c3 %}